NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 that a large value here may allow more outliers, but those should normally by filtered out by ``bundle_adjust``.

 Another thing one should keep an eye on is the height above datum of the camera centers as printed by bundle adjustment towards the end.
 Any large difference in camera heights (say more than a few km) could be a symptom of some failure.

+Also look at how much the triangulated points and camera centers moved as a result of bundle adjustment.
+Appropriate constraints may need to be applied (:numref:`ba_constraints`).

+Note that using the ``nadirpinhole`` session is equivalent to using ``pinhole`` and setting ``--datum``.

 .. _skysat_video_stereo: